aderowbotham/ng-warn-on-unload/readme.md

 ## Attributes

-* ngWarnOnUnload - Value Required.
+* ngWarnOnUnload - Required with value set to a property that can evaluate to a boolean value.
 Defines the scope property to be evaluated in order to determine whether the user should be warned on unload
 * ngWarnOnUnloadMsg - Optional.
 Defines the message to be returned from `onbeforeunload`